temporalio/proposals/nexus/sdk-go.md

 	})
 ```

-### Register an Operation with a Worker
+### Register Operations As Part of a Service with a Worker

-We define a `NexusOperationRegistry` interface with a single method `RegisterNexusOperation` and embed it in the
+We define a `NexusServiceRegistry` interface with a single method `RegisterNexusService` and embed it in the `Registry`
-`Registry` interface:
+interface:

 ```go
 import "github.com/nexus-rpc/sdk-go/nexus"